Elkem Business System

 The Elkem Business System (EBS) plays an important role in all of Elkem's operations.
 EBS is first and foremost about improving customer satisfaction.
 The aim is to secure excellence in EHS, delivery, quality and cost.

 EBS will drive the behaviour in the organisation and foster a culture of operational excellence, continuous improvement and deep learning.
-To do this we have to develop all our people to identify problems and find smart solutions – to develop world class performers that can achieve operational excellence and secure and improve customer satisfaction.
+To do this we have to motivate all our employees to identify problems and find smart solutions – to develop world class performers that can achieve operational excellence and secure and improve customer satisfaction.

-The four basic principles of EBS
+The principles of EBS are anchored in Elkem core values.

-Make to use
+1. Make to use

-Processes in control
+4. Processes in control

-is about stability.
+Is about stability.
 We need predictable and consistent processes when it comes to manpower, machines, materials, and methods in order to meet our customers’ demands.
 This principle puts focus to the process.
-It is about developing a common understanding of the process with all its input and control parameters, make decisions based on data and facts, and removing unwanted variation in our processes
+It is about developing a common understanding of the process with all its input and control parameters, make decisions based on data and facts, and removing unwanted variation in our processes.